pingcap/tipocket/run/README.md

 # Intro

 This directory contains some manifests for running TiPocket in [argo](https://github.com/argoproj/argo).

-Don't worry, usually you're able to run the cases quickly even you don't know the argo workflow very well.
+Don't worry, usually, you're able to run the cases quickly even you don't know the argo workflow very well.

 Here we use jsonnet to generate workflows based on some basic metadata.
 So for test case writers, you only need to fill in very little metadata letting us know how to generate the workflow.